jrdegbe/thamesthrive-api/docs/integration/js/index.md

 effectively manage and process events, as different events may require different handling or processing logic based on their type.

-When defining an event in Tracardi, you need to specify an event type that accurately represents the nature of the event.
+When defining an event in ThamesThrive, you need to specify an event type that accurately represents the nature of the event.
 For instance, if you are tracking purchase orders, you can define the event type as "purchase-order".
 Similarly, if you are tracking page views, you can define the event type as "page-view".

 ### Events properties

-In Tracardi, each event can have additional data that provides detailed information about the event.
+In ThamesThrive, each event can have additional data that provides detailed information about the event.
 For example, consider the event "interest" which sends data in the format {"Electronics": ["Mobile phones", "Accessories"]}.

-Tracardi collects all events with their respective data and sends them as a single request to the Tracardi tracker endpoint.
+ThamesThrive collects all events with their respective data and sends them as a single request to the ThamesThrive tracker endpoint.
 This request is made when the web page is fully loaded, ensuring that all events and their associated data are captured accurately.

 ## Step 3: Refreshing the Page and Verifying the Response

-After refreshing your web page with the JavaScript code, you may notice a response from Tracardi indicating "Access denied.
+After refreshing your web page with the JavaScript code, you may notice a response from ThamesThrive indicating "Access denied.
 Invalid source."
 This is because the event source ID was not defined in the __tracker.source.id__ section of the snippet.